The First Canadian Grand Prix|

 great and much beloved Canadian driver was killed earlier in the

-when the race was cancelled due to a dispute over sponsorship, it
+when the race was cancelled due to a dispute over sponsorship and 2009 due to

 has been held here ever since.